 We found 5 internists who accept Blue Shield of California PPO near Houston, TX.

-Dr. Michael Wang's specialty is general internal medicine.
-He is in-network for Blue Shield, Health Net, Blue Cross/Blue Shield, and more.
-Dr. Wang studied medicine at the University of Texas Medical Branch School of Medicine.
+Dr. Michael Wang practices general internal medicine in Houston, TX.
+Dr. Wang honors Blue Shield, Health Net, Blue Cross/Blue Shield, and more.
+He attended medical school at the University of Texas Medical Branch School of Medicine.

 Conditions / Treatments

 Medicare Patient Conditions